stoplightio/spectral/docs/rulesets.md

   operation-operationId-unique: false
 ```

-The example above will run all of the rules defined in the `spectral:oas2` ruleset (rather than the default behavior that runs just the recommended ones), with two exceptions - we turned `operation-operationId-unique` and `operation-2xx-response` off.
+The example above will run all of the rules defined in the `spectral:oas2` ruleset (rather than the default behavior that runs just the recommended ones), with one exceptions - we turned `operation-operationId-unique` off.

 ### Changing the severity of a rule